Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 - Make sure the config for each model is complete and accurate.
 E.g. materialize as incremental for incremental models.
 - Incremental
   - Make sure to run incremental models on the columns you know works
+  - Make sure to update all parent tables when running an incremental model - this avoids joining old to new data.

 ## Updates from Papier
 When people don't know the data yet: